-Financial statements submitted by 19 local governments did not meet certain requirements of generally accepted accounting principles.
+Financial statements submitted by 39 local governments did not meet certain requirements of generally accepted accounting principles.

-Financial statements submitted by 19 local governments did not meet certain requirements of generally accepted accounting principles.
-The financial statements of three of these local governments included two such deficiencies and the financial statements of one of these local governments included three such deficiencies.
-Furthermore, the financial statements of 3 of these 19 local governments included one or more deficiencies that were also cited during our preceding year's review.
+Financial statements submitted by 39 local governments did not meet certain requirements of generally accepted accounting principles.
+The financial statements of two of these local governments included two such deficiencies, and the financial statements of one of these local governments included three such deficiencies.
+Furthermore, the financial statements of 2 of these 39 local governments included one or more deficiencies that were also cited during our preceding year's review.
 The following is a summary of the deficiencies and the corresponding number of instances:

-Deficiency Number of Instances All required financial statements were not presented or 7 presentation of statement(s) was inappropriate.
-Governmental fund balances were not properly 6 classified.
-Items reported as assets, deferred outflows of resources, 6 liabilities, and deferred inflows of resources were not properly displayed.
-Misclassification or improper presentation (for example, 5 presentation of net position was improper).
+Deficiency Number of Instances Misclassification or improper presentation (for example, 19 presentation of net position was improper).
+All required financial statements were not presented or 14 presentation of statement(s) was inappropriate.
+Governmental fund balances were not properly 5 classified.
+Items reported as assets, deferred outflows of resources, 5 liabilities, or deferred inflows of resources were not properly displayed.

-Financial statements and accompanying notes for five local governments did not include certain disclosures required by generally accepted accounting principles.
+Financial statements, accompanying notes, and required supplementary information did not include certain disclosures required by generally accepted accounting principles for 17 local governments.

-Certain required information was not included in the financial statements, or in the accompanying notes, for five audit reports.
-Specifically, the local governments did not include certain disclosures regarding long-term debt.
+Certain required information was not included in the financial statements, or disclosed in the accompanying notes or the required supplementary information, for 17 audit reports.
+The financial statements of 1 of these 17 local governments included a deficiency that was also cited during our preceding year's review.
 Adequate disclosure is necessary to facilitate the understanding of, and to provide for fair presentation of, the financial information.
+The following is a summary of the areas of insufficient disclosure and the corresponding number of instances: